biharimukund/packer/README.md

 This repo can be used to create images for VMs using packer on Virtual Box or ESXi.

+## Steps for Virtual Box

+* You need go have virtual Box installed on your local machine.
+* It should be net adapters so that internet is accessible( most of the times this does not works)

-##centos7-vbox.json can be used to commision a Centos VM tempalte for Virtual Box.
+### centos7-vbox.json can be used to commision a Centos VM tempalte for Virtual Box.

 **Command: packer build centos7-vbox.json**